 It’s been hypothesized that around ovulation time and into the second half of your cycle, your immune system function becomes suppressed so that your body doesn’t reject sperm.
 And then if you do become pregnant, your body also doesn’t reject the embryo.

 Likewise, if you have asthma, you might notice that your symptoms worsen during that time of the month.
-Fluctuations in estrogen are partly to blame, but your body is also more sensitive to allergens and your lung capacity actually shrinks during your period.
-This “perimenstrual asthma” affects between 19 and 40 percent of women with asthma.
+Your body is also more sensitive to allergens, and your lung capacity actually shrinks during your period.
+(I know, #crazy.)
+This “perimenstrual asthma” or premenstrual asthma (PMA) affects between 19 and 40 percent of women with asthma.

 #3.
 Getting a Period Doesn’t Mean You’re Ovulating